yunapahk/create-react-app/README.md

 export default Main
 ```

-You should now see the text from the projects component on the scree.
+You should now see the text from the projects component on the screen.
 Use React dev tools to confirm the component structure looks like so:

 ```
 App